David has owned a house for over 10 years and has extensive knowledge on maintaining the safety and security of a home.

 Unfortunately, there are more negatives than positives in having an alleyway behind your home.
 These are items you should consider before purchasing a home that has an alleyway.

 - Trash will be a problem.
 As much as I like having the trash picked up behind my house, it's a problem on a consistent basis.
 In my case, the trash was picked up on my side of the alleyway, so everyone put their trash cans in front of my house.

 - All sorts of individuals will frequent the alleyway.
-Most people think it's just homeless individuals.
+Most people think it's just unhoused individuals.
 It's not just that.
 Everyone uses it to walk down, innocently or not.
-You'll have individuals who will go down the alleyway to dig through the trash, park their car, or, do illegal activities.
+You'll have individuals who will go down the alleyway to dig through the trash, park their cars, or do illegal activities.